CoolDude034/pd2-heatstreet-freeroam/README.md

 Scripted Police Cars

 Scripted Helicopters (one can respawn each assault wave, while other has 50% chance of occuring when snipers spawn in.)

+it just a test/concept map so don't expect much